twoichai/1Z0-829-preparation/docs/chapter1.md

     }

 > void - no value at all returned
+> smart to use when just changing the state of the object
 ---
 ### Classes and Source Files
 **Top Level class** is often public --> any code can call it